ternandsparrow/wild-orchid-watch-pwa/README.md

 4.x), which will hopefully help.
 In the meantime, we're forcing a lint on the workers during `yarn lint`.
 It won't catch errors in the dev server but it will fail the CI build.

+## FontAwesome
+If you want to see which icons you can use, look in `node_modules/onsenui/css/font_awesome/css/fontawesome.css`